biji/simplenetspeed/README.md

 1. Up & down speed in Bytes per second
 1. Total of downloaded in Bytes (Right click to reset counter)

-> **Right click to toggle total data usage visiblity, Right click on total data usage mode in reset counter**
+> **Right click to toggle total data usage visiblity, Right click on total data usage mode in reset counter**,
 <p align="center"> <img src='https://user-images.githubusercontent.com/41370460/95724032-78b84480-0c93-11eb-9a2f-07976cb99e19.png' />   =====> To this   <img src='https://user-images.githubusercontent.com/41370460/95724072-8968ba80-0c93-11eb-98c9-e5651167760d.png' /></p>

 > **Right click continuosly for 4 times in any mode to toggle vertical alignment, You will se "-v" written in 5th mode after total download data if this is enabled**

 > **Middle click to change font size**

-* Installing the extension using terminal:
+<h2 align="center">Installing the extension using terminal:</h2>

+* Please Mark this as Watch if you want to know about the updates
     - ***to install( reload required )( Requirements : git )***
     ```git clone --single-branch --branch main https://github.com/prateekmedia/netspeedsimplified ~/.local/share/gnome-shell/extensions/netspeedsimplified@prateekmedia.extension```